 The henna plant, Lawsonia Inermis, is a shrub that grows in hot arid regions such as Africa, the Middle East, India and Pakistan.
 The leaves of this plant are harvested, dried, and ground up into a very fine powder.
 The powder is then mixed with an acidic liquid, such as water or lemon juice, in order to release the dye from the plant.
 Next, sugar and essential oils are added.
 This paste mixture is then applied to the skin and left on for several hours.
 Once the paste is removed, an orange stain will remain which will darken over 48 hours to a reddish/brownish colour and will last seven to ten days.
 Please see the FAQ for more information on natural henna.

 Henna prepared in this way is perfectly safe for use on skin and has been used for thousands of years in many parts of the world.
-The studies that have been done on henna have found that there are no adverse effects from using this natural product.
+The results from studies done on henna have found little to no adverse effects from using this natural product.
 According to the Journal of Ethnopharmacology, the cases of reactions are mostly

 What is Black Henna?